 At the swimmer’s cave I got to know Sally and Sue.
 They were traveling together, both in their late 20s.
 One worked as a publicist in a music publishing company in London, the other was a nurse in a hospital.
 They lived near each other in London’s Chelsea, had been friends since childhood and were in Hydra for their summer vacation.

 I invited them to Lagoudera for drinks and dancing.
 Sally says she would love to spend the evening dancing with me but what about Sue?
 Do I have a friend that Sue can dance with?
 I’m thinking that Mike Absalom, a folk singer from England that I became very friendly with and brought to Lagoudera as a “featured entertainer” might be the perfect match.

-Mike is traveling the world and I met him in a Plaka boîte where he was singing “bawdy songs and backroom ballads galore” for a small stipend, tips and drinks and an occasional meal.
-He’s very good looking, has a wonderful voice, plays the guitar well and, when he feels like it, is very good company.
+Mike was traveling the world and I met him in a Plaka boîte where he was singing “bawdy songs and backroom ballads galore” for a small stipend, tips and drinks and an occasional meal.
+He was very good looking, had a wonderful voice, played the guitar well and, when he felt like it, was very good company.

 I introduce the girls to Mike.
 Time for lunch and I fire up the grill.

 Chicken quarters are sizzling in the flames very soon and Sally offers to make salad with what I had in the fridge.
 I open bottles of good Greek white wine I keep in the refrigerator and we have a feast!